lgruelas/finance/LOCAL-README.md

 ### Env files

 -   `frontend/.env.local.example` - please rename it to `.env`
--   `backend/backend/settings/example.py` - please rename it to `local.py` and fill as required.
+-   `backend/backend/settings/example.py` - please rename it to `local.py` and fill as required, pay special attention to the password field.

 **Note:** It's really important to make `source .env.local` in the root directory.